treedledee/treedledee.github.io/_posts/2016-10-09-sunday-retro.md

 action items come out of the retro, sometimes just awareness.
 All good things.

 <img src="/img/smile.png?raw=true">

-found a great course for Android tried Pho for the first time ever made it to three blog posts made biscuits!
+* found a great course for Android
+* tried Pho for the first time ever
+* made it to three blog posts
+* made biscuits!

 <img src="/img/neutral.png?raw=true">

-I'd like to sign up for a class lingering errands room is semi-unpacked
+* I'd like to sign up for a class
+* lingering errands
+* room is semi-unpacked

 <img src="/img/sad.png?raw=true">

-some insomnia this week
+* some insomnia this week
-new to the city
+* new to the city
-flaky friends